-- 1st- The phone is kept in the office until the end of the day and the student can pick it up. - 2nd- The phone is kept in the office until the end of the day and the parents have to pick up the phone. - 3rd- The phone is turned into the office at the beginning of the day each day for the rest of the quarter.
+- 1st- The device is kept in the office until the end of the day and the student can pick it up. - 2nd- The device is kept in the office until the end of the day and the parents have to pick up the phone.

+• 3rd- The device is turned into the office at the beginning of the day each day for the rest of the quarter.